 Black, red and tan monothots are differentiated by their color and their eating habits.
 Black monothots prefer darker soils.
 Red monothots can consume rotting wood.
 Tan monothots prefer sand or sandy soil.
 Otherwise, they are the normal, prototypical monothot.

 Flying monothots resemble tan monothots with small, ladybug-like wings beneath their outer carapace.
 Their antennae are a third the size of a regular monothot and have special sensory organs that provide them with blindsight.
 They do not survive well in captivity.

 The carapace of a crystal monothot is hard and transparent, giving it the appearance of being encased in crystal.
 They can subsist on dead animal and plant matter as well as soil.

 Sometimes called the spellbane monothot, the torunish variety has the same appearance and measly bite of a black monothot, but have a few extra abilities.
 It's named for the mythical land of Toruna, reputed to be resistant to and utterly devoid of magic.

 Since the first torunish monothots were discovered during the decades Amberlei was experimenting on monothots, sages speculate they were an unexpected byproduct of his monothot tamperings.

 Created by the evil wizard Amberlei, these monothots are giant versions of the black monothot, roughly three feet long and two feet high.
 The end result of a decade of genetic tinkering, Amberlei used these monothots as the first line of defense of his stronghold in the Aldeemahn Jungle.
 They are sometimes known as fellspawn monothots.

 Though they can eat soil like other monothots, amberleish monothots prefer to eat meat, whether fresh or carrion.
-They're possessed of a malevolent intelligence and like to ambush passers-by.
-They can understand Common and Terran, though they communicate only through a system of clicks and antennae waving that other amberleish monothots understand.
+They are possessed of a malevolent intelligence and like to ambush passers-by.
+They can understand Common and Undercommon, though they communicate only through a system of clicks and antennae waving that other amberleish monothots understand.